phamcongthuy/challenge/index.markdown

 {% elsif site.phase == 8 %}

       <p style="max-width: 26em">
-        The winners have been announced!
+        The winners have been announced. <small class="avoid-break">A huge thank you to everyone who participated!</small>
       </p>
       <p class="action" markdown="1">
         <a href="/winners/">Check out the winners</a>